-If you are unsure whether you want an implant or not, the procedure can always be carried out at a later date.
+If a man is unsure of whether they want an implant or not, the procedure can always be carried out at a later date.

-Once a diagnosis of testicular cancer is suspected things will begin to move very fast for you, surgery will be booked and scans arranged usually within a two-week period.
+Once a diagnosis of testicular cancer is suspected things will begin to move very fast for men, surgery will be booked and scans arranged usually within a two-week period.
 Plan ahead.
-Try and involve all of your family.
-Let them know what is happening so that they can help with any arrangements that need to be made while you are having treatment (childcare, work etc.)
+Try and involve all the family.
+Let them know what is happening so that they can help with any arrangements that need to be made while treatment is taking place (childcare, work etc.).

-While you are being treated and afterwards, you will need to take some time off work.
-Keep any correspondence/ letters and contact details of the health professionals you meet or procedures that you undergo as proof of your treatment in case your employer wants evidence.
-It may also be a good idea to talk to your human resources department and inform them of your current situation and the fact that you are likely to need some time off.
+While being treated and afterwards, men will need to take some time off work.
+Keep any correspondence/ letters and contact details of the health professionals or procedures that are performed as proof of treatment in case an employer wants evidence.
+It may also be a good idea to talk to the human resources department and inform them of the current situation and the fact that some time off of work will need to be taken.
 Think about working from home if possible.
-Although the hospital where you have been treated can issue you with a sick certificate to cover your stay they will not provide you with a long term sick certificate.
-You will have to get one from your G.P.
+Although the hospital where a man has been treated can issue a sick certificate to cover hospital stay they will not provide a long term sick certificate.
+This will have to obtained from a G.P.

-The websites below have a great deal of information with regard to work related issues and are well worth a visit if you think you may get problems.
-If you are self employed and have to stop working due to your illness you should be entitled to incapacity benefit providing you have been paying National Insurance contributions previously.
-You may also be entitled to other benefits or rebates if you are going to be out of action for some time.
+Men who are self employed and have to stop working due to their illness should be entitled to incapacity benefit providing they have been paying National Insurance contributions previously.
+They may also be entitled to other benefits or rebates if they are going to be out of action for some time.

-· You will have a small dressing covering the incision site on your groin.
+· There will be a small dressing covering the incision site on the groin.
 This can usually be removed at about 24 hours after the operation.
-The stitches (sutures) you will have in your wound will be dissolvable but can take up to 3-months to fully dissolve.
+The stitches (sutures) in the wound will be dissolvable but can take up to 3-months to fully dissolve.